laninsky/distance_calcs/README.md

 ```
 export nucmethod=0

-#Modify -nucmethod (the number following -nucmethod) to the multiple substitution method you would prefer
+#Modify nucmethod to the multiple substitution method you would prefer
 #0	(Uncorrected)
 #1	(Jukes-Cantor)
 #2	(Kimura)